Progress in genomic research has led to the realization

 of cellular diversity.

-We developed modifications to the classical Gillespie algorithm which allow it
+We developed generalizations of this classical algorithm which allow us to apply it

-to be emplyed for growing and dividing cells [Lu et al,
+for modeling biochemical reactions in growing and dividing cells [Lu et al,

 - Role of transcriptional delays in the dynamics of genetic regulatory networks

 We study the stochastic properties of gene regulation taking into account the

 time delay in protein production or degradation may change the behavior of the

 system from stationary to oscillatory even when a deterministic counterpart of